signify-nz/silverstripe-searchfilter-arraylist/docs/en/01-docs.md

 TODO: Provide some examples of normal usage.

 ## Implementing your own SearchFilter classes and/or modifiers
-If your project provides new injectable `SearchFilter`s, you can mark it as supported by implementing `updateSupportedSearchFilterClasses` in an `Extension` class.
+If your project provides new injectable `SearchFilter`s, you can mark them as supported by implementing `updateSupportedSearchFilterClasses` in an `Extension` class.
 If that SearchFilter has any modifiers, you will need to mark those as supported as well by implementing `updateSupportedModifiers`.
 Finally, implement the actual logic to determine whether the value in the `SearchFilterableArrayList` matches against your `SearchFilter` by implementing `updateFilterMatch`.

 A skeleton implementation of these methods is below for your convenience.
 ```php